ProteinDesignLab/protein-design-tutorials/remodel/de_novo_design/de_novo_design.md

 This is a step by step tutorial to de novo protein design with fragment sampling in RosettaRemodel.

 ### 0. Prerequisites
+- You should be familiar with basic Linux stuff like `mv`, `cd`, vim, and stuff like that.
+[Linux Tutorial](https://ryanstutorials.net/linuxtutorial/)
 - You should have a working build of RosettaRemodel, so that you can run the `remodel.linuxgccrelease` executables (or similar looking ones).
-If you have access to Sherlock, the Stanford HPC cluster, and have been added to the `possu` group, then the executables should be in `$PI_HOME/working_build/190322_standard/Rosetta/main/source/bin/`.
-If this didn't make any sense to you, you should read the [Slurm/Sherlock tutorial](https://github.com/ProteinDesignLab/protein-design-tutorials/blob/master/intro_to_sherlock.md).
+  - If you have access to Sherlock, the Stanford HPC cluster, and have been added to the `possu` group, then the executables should be in `$PI_HOME/working_build/190322_standard/Rosetta/main/source/bin/`.
+  - If you have Sherlock access but are not in `possu`, then use the command `ml rosetta` to load the Sherlock installation.
+Then you can use the Remodel executable by simply typing `remodel.default.linuxgccrelease` (you can tab-complete this).
+  - If this didn't make any sense to you, you should read the [Slurm/Sherlock tutorial](https://github.com/ProteinDesignLab/protein-design-tutorials/blob/master/intro_to_sherlock.md).
 - This tutorial relies on some basic knowledge of how RosettaRemodel works, i.e. some of what is discussed in [Remodel Overview](https://github.com/ProteinDesignLab/protein-design-tutorials/blob/master/remodel/remodel_overview.md).
 If some of the terms or concepts in here aren't familiar to you yet, you can refer to that document.

 ### 1. Backbone design